Non-Asymptotic Analysis of Tangent Space Perturbation: Introduction and Overview of the Main Results

 The main result of this work is a bound on the angle between the computed and true tangent spaces.
 Define $P$ to be the orthogonal projector onto the true tangent space and let $\widehat{P}$ be the orthogonal projector constructed from the $d$-dimensional eigenspace of the neighborhood covariance matrix.
 Then the distance $\|P-\widehat{P}\|_F^2$ corresponds to the sum of the squared sines of the principal angles between the computed and true tangent spaces and we use eigenspace perturbation theory to bound this norm.
 Momentarily neglecting probability-dependent constants to ease the presentation, the first-order approximation of this bound has the following form:\\

 \textbf{Informal Main Result.}

-where $r$ is the radius (measured in the tangent plane) of the neighborhood containing $N$ points, $\sigma$ is the noise level, and $K$ is the (rescaled) norm of the vector of mean curvatures.\\[2ex] The quantities $N$, $r$, $\sigma$, and $K$ as well as the sampling assumptions are more formally defined in Section \ref{sec:prelim} and the formal result is presented in Section \ref{sec:mainresult}.
+where $r$ is the radius (measured in the tangent plane) of the neighborhood containing $N$ points, $\sigma$ is the noise level, and $K^{(+)}$ and $\mathcal{K}$ are functions of curvature.\\[2ex] To aid the interpretation, we note that $K^{(+)}$ corresponds to the Frobenius norm of the matrix of principal curvatures and $\mathcal{K}$ has size $2d(D-d)\kappa^2$ in the case where all principal curvatures are equal to $\kappa$.
+The quantities $N$, $r$, $\sigma$, $K^{(+)}$, and $\mathcal{K}$, as well as the sampling assumptions are more formally defined in Sections \ref{sec:prelim} and \ref{sec:mainresult}, and the formal result is presented in Section \ref{sec:mainresult}.

 The denominator of this bound, denoted here by $\delta_{\text{informal}}$,